 In Toronto, Etobicoke has some great places to eat.
 Some of the more notable are Plan B – Handmade Burgers Boerewors and Braai (it’s quite a mouthful, but these are some of the best burgers in Toronto), Lavinia Restaurant (A Mediterranean restaurant known for their seafood paella), Luci Restaurant (an elegant offering of house-made Italian) and Sushi-Ya Japanese.
 There will be more restaurants coming soon.

-There are two major development areas when considering pre-construction condos in Etobicoke.
+There are two major development areas when considering pre-construction condos.
 The first is one is Parklawn Avenue.
 The area has been completely overhauled with development projects.
-Once a home for sleazy motels, Parklawn is now home to some of the best Etobicoke condos.
+Once a home for sleazy motels, Parklawn is now home to some of the best condos.
 The area’s desirability comes from being located directly beside the water.
 Along the lake is the waterfront trail, attached to several different parks.
 When summer rolls around, many people love coming to this place.
 High Park is another great spot.
-The park is the largest one in Toronto and features a zoo, playgrounds, a dog park, and in the early spring the blooming cherry trees.
+The park is the largest one in Toronto and features a zoo, playgrounds, a dog park, and in the early spring, the blooming cherry trees.

 The second development area is central Etobicoke.
 When you choose to move to this area on the map, you’ll notice that central Etobicoke is home to most middle-class residents – the condo prices reflect that too.
 But for public transit, the subway is all you have.
 Unlike the Parklawn area condo units, you’ll find the views in central Etobicokehomes are not as desirable.